curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Query Curity Logs

-Navigate to the [Kibana System](https://curitylogs.local/app/dev_tools#/console), sign in as `elastic / Password1` then query logs field by field:
+Navigate to the [Kibana System](https://curitylogs.local/app/dev_tools#/console), sign in as `elastic / Password1` then query logs across all runtime nodes field by field:

 ![Initial Query](/images/initial-query.png)